privacybydesign/irma-documentation/docs/irmajs.md

 For complete examples, see the `examples` folder.
 You can host these examples using the IRMA server, with:

     irma server -v --static-path examples/browser

+> If your `irma server` is publically reachable, having a setup like the one above allows anyone on the internet to start IRMA sessions at your `irma server`.
+Additionally, starting IRMA sessions from the browser is generally an antipattern.
+You should enable either [requestor authentication](irma-server.md#requestor-authentication) or [restrict access to the IRMA session creation endpoints](irma-server.md#http-server-endpoints).

+A more realistic configuration for this case may be found in the [Getting started](getting-started.md#example-configuration-and-irma-session) page.